 Another area of the ship with frequent reports is the boiler room.
 Here, people have seen an apparition thought to be that of John Henry, a worker who is said to have passed away while on the job and whose remains were discovered there.

-A few examples of the hundreds of different types of phenomena people have experienced over the years includes; encountering a variety of apparitions that vanish (smokey translucent forms, dark shadowy silhouettes, solid normal-looking), physical contact (touched, pulled, grabbed, etc.), inexplicable voices and conversations, cold and hot spots, power surges, and cabinets, doors and furniture moving seemingly on its own.
-The incredible variety, frequency and potency of the phenomena make it clear that the Queen Mary is truly a haunting like no other.
+A few examples of the hundreds of different types of phenomena people have experienced over the years include; encountering a variety of apparitions that vanish (smokey translucent forms, dark shadowy silhouettes, solid normal-looking), physical contact (touched, pulled, grabbed, etc.), inexplicable voices and conversations, cold and hot spots, power surges, and cabinets, doors and furniture moving seemingly on its own.
+The incredible variety, frequency, and potency of the phenomena make it clear that the Queen Mary is truly a haunting like no other.

 Many self-proclaimed paranormal investigators and psychics have been drawn from around the world to conduct investigations into these phenomena, but only one investigation stands out among the rest and was the only officially sanctioned one ever conducted…

 Enter the world’s top paranormal investigator: Christopher Chacon.